-- Anthony Maher was an Alternate Director of Auscoal Superannuation Pty Ltd, which acts as a trustee for the Mine Superannuation Fund for the period 26 May 2015 to the 30 June 2019.
-Anthony Maher was appointed Director of Auscoal Superannuation Pty Ltd which acts as Trustee for the Mine Superannuation Fund from 1 July 2019 and continuing. - Grahame Kelly is a Director of Auscoal Superannuation Pty Ltd, which acts as a trustee for the Mine Superannuation Fund. - Mark Watson (Finance Manager) is a Director of Auscoal Superannuation Pty Ltd, which acts as trustee for the Mine Superannuation Fund.
+- Anthony Maher is a Director of Auscoal Superannuation Pty Ltd which acts as Trustee for the Mine Superannuation Fund. - Grahame Kelly is a Director of Auscoal Superannuation Pty Ltd, which acts as a trustee for the Mine Superannuation Fund. - Mark Watson (Finance Manager) is a Director of Auscoal Superannuation Pty Ltd, which acts as trustee for the Mine Superannuation Fund.